 Yes, you do need to feed your suppliers.
 Depending on the start of their work, you may need to provide them breakfast, lunch and/or dinner.
 Some may accept allowances instead of meals; do discuss with them your options.

 They’re one of those groups who are the first-in, last-out people for the day.
 Please consider how much they have worked and how much their body must be hurting after attending to all your needs.
 Please consider giving at least Php100 to each (and more to your personal butler and head waiters).

 6. Extension of services during reception

-While contracts with venue, caterers, photo booths, lights and sounds, food carts, photographers and videographers already include sufficient hours of services, you will not know until what time you would want to stay with your best buddies for a crazy after-party.
+While contracts with the venue, caterers, photo booths, lights and sounds, food carts, photographers, and videographers already include sufficient hours of services, you will not know until what time you would want to stay with your best buddies for a crazy after-party.
 Either you prepare for the overtime charges or be mindful of the time.
 Ensure also that you indicate the start time correctly so you can maximize their services.